ess-dive-workspace/essdive-workspace-guide/04_deliverable_checklist.md

 - [ ] [Open source software](#open-source-software)

 ## Attending monthly calls
-One deliverable that is often provided in a Statement of Work is attending monthly community calls during the development phase of data reporting formats.
+One deliverable that is often provided in a Statement of Work is attending monthly calls during the development phase of data reporting formats.
 These virtual meetings provide a chance for teams developing reporting formats to present their work, get feedback from other teams, and share best practices.

 ## Quarterly reports
 Quarterly reports provide the ESS-DIVE team with updates on data reporting format progress and identify areas where support may be needed.